Monikhattak/Weather-App/README.md

 # React + Vite
+# WAETHER FATCH API
+# ADD YOUR API ON THE .ENV FILE
+# Download the complete App then
+# NPM Install
+# NPM RUN DEV
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: